Requirements By Age

 Take Drivers Education

 You're not required to receive a formal driver's education in order to gain your driving privileges.
-However, if you want to obtain your regular license―instead of just having your junior license―before you turn 18, you must successfully complete a driver's education course that's approved by the Pennsylvania Department of Transportation (PennDOT).
+However, if you want to obtain your regular license―instead of just having your junior license―before you turn 18 years old, you must successfully complete a driver's education course that's approved by the Pennsylvania Department of Transportation (PennDOT).

 New to the State